Armoured fighting vehicles of the Irish Army: Panhard armoured personnel carrier

 Production of the Panhard M3 VTT armoured personnel carrier started in 1971 and the Irish Army ordered 60.
 The first 17 were of the Panhard M3 APCs were delivered in 1972.
 The Panhard M3 APC used 95% of the components of the Panhard AML armoured cars.
 A Creusot-Loire TL.21.80 turret was fitted to all 60 Irish Panhard APCs armed with twin FN MAG 7.62mm machine guns.
 14 Panhard APCs were sent to Lebanon in 1978 with the Irish battalion serving with UNIFIL.
 At home the Panhard APCs were distributed among the army's 9 infantry battalions and 4 cavalry squadrons.
 The UN supplied the Irish troops in Lebanon in 1989 with 10 SISU XA-180 6x6 APCs to replace its Panhard APCs and the 14 Panhards were sent back to Ireland and later scrapped.
+14 Panhard M3 APCs were around until the early 2000s and the rest of them were gone by 1996.

 Timoney armoured personnel carrier

 Timoney, a County Meath based company, designed and built three one-off prototype 4x4 wheeled APCs designated Marks I, II, III for tests by the Irish army between 1972 and 1974.
 In 1977 the army ordered five APCs based on the Mk III design known as the Timoney Mk IV APC.
 These were delivered in 1978, fitted with a Timoney built turret armed with twin FN MAG 7.62mm machine guns.
 The vehicles suffered from a number of mechanical problems and all were out of service by the late 1980s.
 In 1981 the army ordered five improved Timoney Mk VI APCs which were delivered in 1983, fitted with a Creusot-Loire TLi 127 turret armed with a M2 Browning .5 machine gun and a FN MAG 7.62mm machine guns each.
 The Timoney Mk VI APCs were used by the army until 1999.